Waynolt/SWM-modular-modpack/README.md

 <details>

 v81
-* Bugfix SharedPC: check that the pokedex exists before trying to update it
+* Bugfix SharedPC: check that the pokedex exists before trying to update it.

 v80
 * Bugfix ReusablePremierBalls: deflected balls are not to be lost.